 Sell to the right people

-On the other hand, customer data is the foundation of any marketing campaign, and in-app purchases are not different.
+On the other hand, customer data is the foundation of any marketing campaign, and in-app purchases are no different.
 Users’ behavioral data will help in targeting them based on demographics, interests, and personalization so that users feel valuable and appreciated (if they agree to their data being collected in the first place that is).
 Therefore, rather than targeting new users with plenty of discount offers, it’s better to wait until they seem interested in buying those offers.
 Analyze how they use the app and then offer in-app purchases depending on what they seem to be most interested in.

 The fear of missing out

-We are talking purchases here, so you obviously want to sell.
+We are talking about purchases here, so you obviously want to sell.
 Spiced-up and limited offers are definitely going to help you with that.
 Show scarcity and/or make users feel like they are missing out on something (preferably, go for both if you can).
 FOMO is one of the best strategies to drive in-app purchases responsibly.

 Messages, email, push